-- 9.1.9 Floors will adequately limit the risk of interstitial condensation when they are designed and constructed in accordance with BS 5250 : 2021. - 9.1.10 When the products are used above the DPM on a ground-bearing or suspended floor, an AVCL is installed on the warm side of the insulation to limit the risk of interstitial condensation, unless a risk assessment shows this is not necessary. - 9.1.11 For suspended timber ground floors, it is not necessary to introduce an AVCL as long as adequate sub-floor cross ventilation is provided.
+- 9.1.10 Floors will adequately limit the risk of interstitial condensation when they are designed and constructed in accordance with BS 5250 : 2021. - 9.1.11 When the product is used above the DPM on a ground-bearing or suspended floor, an AVCL is installed on the warm side of the insulation to limit the risk of interstitial condensation, unless a risk assessment shows this is not necessary. - 9.1.12 For suspended timber ground floors, it is not necessary to introduce an AVCL as long as adequate sub-floor cross ventilation is provided.